Suicides and suicide attempts

 16 December 2025

-Suicidal behavior: prevalence of suicidal thoughts and suicide attempts.
-Santé publique France Barometer: results from the 2024 edition
+Suicidal Behavior: Prevalence of Suicidal Thoughts and Suicide Attempts.
+Santé publique France Barometer: Results from the 2024 Edition

-Suicide Surveillance Systems: Key Points 2024
+Suicide Risk Monitoring Systems: Key Points 2024

 SNDS CépiDc 2023 (all ages):

-• 13 suicide deaths per 100,000 inhabitants
+• 13 suicide deaths per 100,000 residents

 SNDS PMSI-MCO 2024 (all ages):